 Raahi was the restoration of my faith in my life, the completion of my family, the one to take us on a spectacular journey.
 After twelve grueling weeks at the NICU and two surgeries, she came home healthy and happy.
 Eight days later, she wandered on, alone, leaving the three of us to only trace her path.

-I see the knots in my hair and bags under my eyes, caustic soap, institutional green.
-Ben grunts in his cot, almost ready to come home, and the lost baby heart-trinket given to me by an NICU nurse as she took Liam away hangs on a string around my neck, warmed by my skin.
+Ten years ago, Ben grunted in his cot, almost ready to come home, and the lost baby heart-trinket given to me by a NICU nurse as she took Liam away hung on a string around my neck, warmed by my skin.
 There's been so much since then.
 Liam is my eyes, my spring, my afterlife.

 My daughter was diagnosed with a fatal birth defect.
-I continued the pregnancy and welcomed my daughter, Agnes, who lived for a few hours on this side of the world.
+My daughter, Agnes, lived for a few hours on this side of the world.
 Here I write in the aftermath of my loss, hoping to transcend some of this darkness into light.

 Before stumbling out of the hospital and into the cold rain of November, I kissed my daughter one last time and told her that I love her so very much.
 The kind nurse rocking her looked up at me and said, "She knows."
 The words I collect here are one way I make sure she never forgets.